omora14/cse212-csharp/csharp-tutorial/stack-problem-solution/stack.md

 ## 4. Implementing a Stack in C#

+**I will be using code as examples, please make sure you read the comments I have added in the code, this can be identify because of its green letters or the two slashes (//) before every sentence**

 Below is a simple implementation of a stack using a list in C#:

 ```csharp